inbenta-integrations/chatbot_api_connector/README.md

 * Content ratings (yes/no + comment)
 * Escalate to HyperChat after a number of no-results answers
 * Escalate to HyperChat after a number of negative content ratings
-* Escalate to HyperChat when matching with an 'Escalation FAQ'
 * Send information to webhook through forms

 Note that some components of this application must be extended and implemented because a specific implementation is needed for the target external service.